Little Elm Independent School District: Intermediate schools

-After the High School was moved from Lobo Ln to Walker Ln, what was formerly the middle school would be used as an intermediate school.
+After the High School was moved from Lobo Ln to Walker Ln, what was formerly the middle school would be used as an intermediate school (serving 5th and 6th grades).
 Later on, it would become just a 6th grade center which would feed into Lakeside Middle.
 It would be a 6th grade center until its closure in 2020 following the construction of the new middle schools.